You open up your store to check on your sales funnel, and you can see you have some work to do.

 Your brand is important everywhere, from social media images to your post-sale emails, but it’s especially important on your product pages.
 With the way products are discovered these days, someone might never see your homepage before buying from you, so branding on your pages matters.

 Your copywriting is important, because it’s how you combine the written information your customers need with your brand’s unique voice and tone.
-Copywriting and content play a powerful role in improving your conversion rates as well as SEO.
+Ecommerce copywriting and content play a powerful role in improving your conversion rates as well as SEO.

 Your page design, and your user experience, is going to be informed by all of these things, but there are nuances involved, especially from the user’s perspective.
 How things are arranged on the page, and what’s included, can have a big impact on your conversions.
 Quality product images and even customer reviews are a great way to showcase your products and help improve conversions and your metrics across the board.